Scarabaeus1031/NEXAH/RESEARCH/field_model.md

 > a **coupled dynamical field with memory and delay**

-This does not imply:
+This interpretation does **not imply**:

 - a physical field
-- or known fundamental equations
+- known governing equations

 ---

 # ⚠️ 6.
 Limitations

-- derived from Lorenz system
+- derived primarily from Lorenz-like systems
-- empirical / simulation-based
+- simulation-based
-- not validated across domains
+- not yet validated across domains
 - no claim of universality

 ---

 # 🔗 Relation to FIELD_LAYER

-The FIELD_LAYER implements:
+The FIELD_LAYER provides:

-- continuous vector fields
+- continuous vector field representation
-- geometry-aligned representations
+- geometry-aligned dynamics
 - topology extraction
-- navigation and control
+- navigation primitives

-This model provides:
+This document provides:

-> **interpretation**, not implementation
+> **interpretation of observed behavior**, not implementation

 ---